 Then why is Blue hilarious, and why does it matter?

-Jazz has a self-seriousness problem, demonstrated this summer the by blowback to a post on The New Yorker’s Shouts and Murmurs humor blog, purporting to be quotes from the great saxophonist Sonny Rollins; the gag is that he hates jazz.
+Jazz has a self-seriousness problem, demonstrated this summer by the blowback to a post on The New Yorker’s Shouts and Murmurs humor blog, purporting to be quotes from the great saxophonist Sonny Rollins; the gag is that he hates jazz.
 The big problem was that, like many Shouts and Murmurs items, it wasn’t funny.
-That didn’t preclude an apoplectic reaction from the self-appointed jazz police ensued, and eventually the magazine appended a note at the beginning “clarifying” that it was satire.
+That didn’t preclude an apoplectic reaction from the self-appointed jazz police, and eventually the magazine appended a note “clarifying” that it was satire.

-The joke is that no one has ever tried to recreate a record quite like this, but for the last six decades, musicians have performing music that sounds a lot like Kind of Blue and the other milestone records of its era.
-What was once modern jazz has become more and more dated, but that hasn’t dissuaded many people from recreating it over and over.
-And there’s no theoretical cover for self-satisfied or lazy music that sounds pretty much like (rather than facetiously identical to) late 1950s post-bop.
+The joke is that no one has ever tried to re-create a record quite like this, but for the past six decades, musicians have been performing music that sounds a lot like Kind of Blue and the other milestone records of its era.
+What was once modern jazz has become more and more dated, but that hasn’t dissuaded many people from re-creating it over and over.
+And there’s no theoretical cover for self-satisfied or lazy music that sounds pretty much like (rather than facetiously identical to) late-1950s post-bop.
 Unlike Blue, that’s a bona fide affront to the jazz tradition, and real grounds for anger.